bcperth01/blogV1/readme.md

 8. Figure out how to deploy and do it
 9. Stop saving the HTML in the database, instead use mardown-it to generate it on the fly
 10. Add a `publish` status/workflow so that only published blogs can be seen by visitors
+11. Make sure it has appriate SEO elements